How We Made $40k in 6 Months with PushOwl Push Notifications

 In total, revenue from two simple flows generated $39,527.33.

 Push notification campaigns are sent at the e-commerce owner’s discretion.
 As you have limited space for copy, they’re similar to SMS campaigns.
-Push notifications, however, also allow for images.
+Push, however, also allow for images.

 Here’s an example:

 Campaigns include product promotions, sales, an invitation to read customer reviews (trust campaign), or a blog (content campaign).
 For example, a campaign push notification can have two Call To Action (CTAs), one to make a purchase, and another to read more about the topic.

 We send out 1 - 2 campaigns a week.
 They’re a great way to capture your customer’s attention, boost engagement, and further increase store revenue.